Diego Ramírez de Arellano: Achievements

 Ramírez de Arellano made important contributions to navigation, pinning down latitudes and longitudes and correcting navigation charts.

 Ramírez named many places including the Isla de Xátiva, now the Isla Grande de Tierra del Fuego, the Ildefonso Islands and the Strait of Saint Vincent the Martyr, named after the patron saint of Valencia.
 This last is now known as Le Maire Strait after the earlier Dutch navigator.

 Captain James Burney called the discovery of the Diego Ramírez Islands the most remarkable event of the voyage, since for a century and a half they were the most southerly points marked on any chart.

 Ramírez published a chart of magnetic variations that he had measured on the journey, the first for that region.

 The Nodal brothers' account of the voyage, Relación del viaje que por orden de su Majestad y acuerdos del Real Consejo de Indias, was published in Madrid in 1621 by Fernando Correa of Montenegro.

 Ramírez's 1621 narrative, Reconosimiento de los Estrechos de Magallanes y de San Viçente, was suppressed at the time.

 In 1866 a summary was published in the annual report of the Spanish Hydrographical Repository.

 The full text was not published until 2011.

-It is a tale of high adventure.